 This gives you a liberating, environmentally positive, and uniquely high quality wine drinking experience.
+Check out our blog post “Does Organic Wine Taste Better?” to learn more about why we think its important to use organically grown grapes.
 If you want this kind of wine drinking experience, please join our email list to receive updates about Centralas wine releases and events.

 Most wine is grown using lots of synthetic chemicals, many of which are poisonous and harmful to both us and the environment, some of which are too new to know the long-term effects.
 Centralas wine is for people who understand that we humans and the environment are actually the same thing, not separate entities.
 You can’t put poison into the environment without putting it into yourself.